exonum/exonum-doc/src/get-started/create-service.md

 For our cryptocurrency demonstration we need two transaction types:

-1. Create a new wallet and add some money to it
+- Create a new wallet and add some money to it
-2. Transfer money between two different wallets
+- Transfer money between two different wallets

 Declaration of any transaction needs to contain:

-1. Service identifier
+- Service identifier
-2. Unique (within the service) identifier of message
+- Unique (within the service) identifier of message
-2. Size of fixed part of the message
+- Size of the fixed part of the message

 You have to add service and message identifiers, because Exonum will use it for deserialization purposes.